ksmithut/skyway/README.md

   **IMPORTANT** The security handlers run before any of the headers or body get validated.
 In fact, skyway hasn't even parsed the body yet.
-If you need the body parsed, you should run a body parser before the skyway `.routes()` middleware.
+If you need the body parsed, you should run a body parser before the skyway `.validate()` middleware.

 - `options.errorHandler` - This should be an express middleware.
 It doesn't